 Do what us locals do and grab yourself a beer and sit in the square in front of the Cathedral.

 Mdina is located on top on of a hill and it is a fortified city.
 The reason behind all of this is to protect the citizens in case of an attack.
 The fortified walls protected citizens of Mdina and surrounding towns.

 Furthermore, the Bastion Square stands at the edge of Mdina’s Citadel Walls.
 From there you can see the landscape that surrounds the city.
 Take time to admire the panorama of the Maltese countryside.
 You can see the Mosta Dome and the viewpoint extends to the shores of the Mediterranean Sea.

 Fun fact: on a super clear day, you can see Mount Etna all the way over in Sicily!

-tip #5: If you want to enjoy the stunning view and eat a delicious piece of cake, head over to Fontanella’s Tea Garden.
-They serve some of the best cakes you can find on the island.
+Tip #5: If you want to enjoy the stunning view and eat delicious food, head over to Palazzo De Piro for gourmet food or Fontanella Tea Garden for some delicious cakes and milkshakes.
 The double chocolate one is my absolute favourite!

-After that, we headed to one of the many souvenir shops located all over Mdina.
+After admiring the view, we headed to one of the many souvenir shops located all over Mdina.
 I want to buy a small necklace with a pendant of the Maltese Cross.
 The ones at this particular store were too big for my liking.
-No worries though, I have plenty of the time to find the perfect necklace!
+No worries though, I have plenty of the time to find the perfect necklace.

 And after all of that walking around, we got very very hungry.
 As a Maltese who has been away from Malta and what it has to offer for a whole month, I was desperately craving some pastizzi.
 We headed directly to ‘Is-Serkin’ which is a very well known pastizzeria.